githubixx/ansible-role-kubernetes-worker/README.md

 k8s_release: "1.9.1"
 # The interface on which the K8s services should listen on.
 As all cluster
 # communication should use the PeerVPN interface the interface name is
 # normally "tap0" or "peervpn0".
+But in general you can use any interface
+# you want as long as this interface is reachable for the other K8s nodes.
 k8s_interface: "tap0"

 # The directory from where to copy the K8s certificates.
 By default this